 Ornament Hunt

-A seasonal holiday ornament hunt takes place until January on designated National Forest lands along popular trails.
+A seasonal holiday ornament hunt takes place until December 31 on designated National Forest lands along popular trails.
 Seek out your free keepsake ornament.
-If you find one of these Oregon-crafted wooden ornaments, enter the sweepstakes to win an Oregon adventure!
+If you find one of these specially tagged Oregon-crafted wooden ornaments, enter the sweepstakes to win an Oregon adventure!
+Copies of this year's ornaments are also available to purchase at the Eugene, Cascades & Coast Visitor Center in downtown Eugene.

 Christmas Tree Farms

-Admire pre-cut and/or pre-decorated trees at holiday festivals, including Valley River Inn's Festival of Trees, Creswell's Winter Lights Silent Tree Auction and the Gala at Florence's Military Museum.
+Admire pre-cut and/or pre-decorated trees at holiday festivals, including the Festival of Trees at the Graduate by Hilton Eugene, Creswell's Winter Lights Silent Tree Auction and the Gala at Florence's Military Museum.
 Get inspiration for decorating your tree this year or bid on an already bedecked tree to make the take-home tree experience super easy.
 These beautiful and creative trees benefit charity, so you can feel extra great about contributing.